Academic Support Coordinator: Mrs Toor

 Strand 2: We offer a wide range of targeted support, including:

 - We believe that academic support should be offered in a timely manner.
 Our RAPID approach allows teachers to refer pupils for additional practice should they need it.
 This will be delivered in the same week so that pupils keep up, rather than catch up.
 The aim is that, with more targeted practice on particular aspects of learning, pupils return to the class with more confidence and can maintain the pace of the teaching sequence.
-We offer RAPID sessions in maths and English (particularly focused on grammar).
+We offer RAPID sessions in maths and English.

 - We carefully select some online programmes which provide tailored intervention and support for pupils depending on their individual need.
-Reading Plus, Maths Whizz and Maths Flex are all examples of such platforms (more detail below) and these can be accessed at home.
+Reading Plus, Maths Whizz, Times Table Rockstars and Maths Flex are all examples of such platforms (more detail below) and these can be accessed at home.

 - Support groups

-Pupils complete reading and spelling testing when they join the school.
-This allows us to identify those who require additional support, alongside a review of teacher assessment from both their first school and from our own baseline assessments.
+Pupils complete reading age testing when they join the school.
+Pupils in Year 5 also complete a fluency assessment.
+These allow us to identify those who require additional support, alongside a review of teacher assessment from both their previous school and from our own baseline assessments.

-- Pupils with reading ages significantly below their chronological age will join our Fresh Start reading groups.
+- Pupils with significant weaknesses and gaps in their phonics knowledge will be referred for a phonics assessment and may join our Fresh Start reading programme.
 These are regular targeted groups supporting pupils to develop their understanding of phonemes, develop their fluency and comprehension.
 Pupils complete regular assessments.
+These pupils read aloud to a member of staff on a regular basis.

-- Reading Plus is a school-wide package to support reading fluency, vocabulary and comprehension.
-It is an online resource which struggling readers in every year group access both at school and at home.
+- Pupils with weaknesses in fluency are given the opportunity to develop this by reading aloud to an assigned reader.
+They attend small reading groups to encourage confidence when reading aloud and study engaging texts.
+Reading Plus is a package to support reading fluency, vocabulary and comprehension and it is used for these pupils; this is an online resource which struggling readers in every year group access both at school and at home.
 It has a significant impact on pupil engagement and motivation.

 - 1:1 Reading allows pupils to read aloud so that their fluency and comprehension can be assessed regularly and their confidence builds.